 It is important that these organisations make referrals to us.
 This will help us intervene earlier to prevent and relieve homelessness.

 These public bodies have a duty to refer people to us:

 - Social services authorities (adults' and children's social care)

-- NHS Services – Hospitals (when providing in-patient care)
+- NHS services – including A&E, urgent treatment centres (walk in centres) and hospitals (when providing in-patient care)